 Yes, any attorney that is licensed and in good standing with the Missouri Bar is deemed capable of handling a divorce.
 But that doesn’t mean that they have ever handled a divorce case.
 Family Law or Divorce Law needs to be the number one type of cases that they handle.
 If Family Law is listed as the 7th thing on a long list of cases they handle, you may want to move on and carefully weigh your other options.

-- Experience in Family Law in the county in which your case will be, or has been filed:
+Experience in Family Law in the country in which your case will be, or has been filed:

 Each county in Missouri has Local Court Rules that pertain to that specific county.
 Your attorney needs to be familiar with the rules of that particular county.
 The alternative could lead to a disadvantage to your attorney, and thus to you as well.
 In addition, knowing the “peculiarities” of each Judge that handles family law within that county can give your attorney an “edge” in your case, such as knowing which topics to promote or which topics to avoid.
 And even when to file for a change of Judge.

 Each attorney has their own personality and you need to feel comfortable with the personality of your attorney.
 You don’t necessarily want a “go for the Jugular” type that will waive off a reasonable offer for settlement just to prove a point.
 Remember that the Judge is going to try to be fair on each case and has boundaries on what they can or will do.
 If your attorney annoys the Judge to a great extent, you may end up worse off than you otherwise would have, had your attorney been more civil.
 You likewise don’t want a carefree, laid back “I don’t really care” type that won’t fight for your rights or present your case in the best possible light.

 In general, attorneys with more experience charge more for their time.
 Sometimes it is worth paying more, and sometimes it is not.
 For instance, in cases without children, it is not worth paying more for an attorney than the sum total of your assets.